thefinnlab/psyanim-docs/entities_and_components.md

 # Entities and Components

+## NOTE: this is still a work-in-progress and missing key explanations in certain areas.
+Also will be making more concise by moving finished class defs to a separate git repo.
+Will be completed soon tho!

 ## 1. What's a component?

 To this point, we've learned that `scenes` are like a stage where characters and animations are presented to the user, and `entities` are *things* that live in `scenes`.